FedNoisy: Federated Noisy Label Learning Benchmark: Introduction

 This work aims to fill the gap in existing FNLL research paradigms with a standardized setting on widely accepted datasets.
 Our contributions can be concluded as follow: \begin{itemize} \item We propose a standardized FNLL benchmark, \texttt{FedNoisy}, including a comprehensive pipeline to generate noisy-label and heterogeneous FL settings.
 In total, the benchmark supports 20 different federated scenes covering a broad scope of different data partition manners and generation mechanisms of label noise. \item We implement an FNLL codebase with ready-to-go federated noisy-label settings.
-The codebase comprises more than 8 FNLL baselines covering a broad scope of existing CNLL research categories.
+The codebase comprises 9 FNLL baselines covering a broad scope of existing CNLL research categories as well as the most recent FNLL work.
 All baselines are presented in a unified FL workflow, capable of further improvement with different FL algorithms in a pluggable manner.
-We have included 5 datasets with built-in interfaces for the convenience of evaluating existing methods. \item We conduct a comprehensive evaluation following a standardized experimental pipeline to show the intriguing characteristics of FNLL data settings.
-We have several major findings: Unlike the case in a centralized setting, symmetric noise can be harder than asymmetric ones under some Non-IID partitions; Also, focusing on denoising is profitable when the noise ratio is small, while handling Non-IID data is more lucrative given large noise ratio. \end{itemize}
+We have included 6 datasets with built-in interfaces for the convenience of evaluating existing methods. \item We conduct a comprehensive evaluation following a standardized experimental pipeline to show the intriguing characteristics of FNLL data settings as well as the comparison between the included FNLL baselines.
+Our findings highlight several key aspects: Evaluating the generalizability of FNLL algorithms across diverse model architectures is essential; FNLL algorithms need to be robust across different datasets and noise settings; SCE and GCE emerge as the best baselines in balancing accuracy and computational efficiency, recommending their use as primary baselines in FNLL algorithm development; Unlike the case in a centralized setting, symmetric noise can be harder than asymmetric ones under some Non-IID partitions; While focusing on denoising proves beneficial at low noise ratios, addressing Non-IID data becomes more critical when dealing with higher noise levels. \end{itemize}